uschpc/singularities/README.md

 # Singularity definition files

-This repo stores Singularity container definition files to build container images for use on CARC systems, intended primarily as templates to be modified as needed.
+This repo stores various Singularity definition files to build container images for use on CARC systems, intended primarily as templates to be modified as needed.
 The definition files include minimal base OS builds as well as various application-specific builds.
-The container images need to be built externally, such as through the [Singularity Remote Builder](https://cloud.sylabs.io/home), and then they can be transferred to CARC systems.
+The container images need to be built externally, such as through the [Singularity Remote Builder](https://cloud.sylabs.io/home), and then transferred to CARC systems.

 ## Additional resources